 Mental strain equals aging.
 Aging equals a better chance of having a kid with down syndrome.
 But if aging starts in the brain, and we know the cause, can we reduce the chances of these kids being born with these defects.
 Yes.
 You can take these precautions at any age.

 We cause Down syndrome.
 And it’s preventable.
 So if you’re trying to get pregnant at any point, but especially late in life, question your mental health first, and make sure you’re in the right place before taking the plunge.
-Your baby’s health depends on your health.
-And we don’t even have all the right variables lined up yet.
+Your baby’s health depends on yours.